All Episodes

 What are the next steps they need to?

-Everything is being done within the framework and the Prism of the impact on the Democrat Party and on America.
+Everything is being done within the framework and the prism of the impact on the Democrat Party and on America.

-As though we're on the verge of a crisis here.
+We're on the verge of a crisis here.

 And that crisis is Republicans winning.